-The radio program from this event will air on Community in Unity.
+The radio program from this event aired on Community in Unity.

 Thank you to the 500 attendees who joined us for two free community screenings held Sept.
 13 in Anchorage and Sept.
 14 in Palmer.
 It was a remarkable experience to screen the hour-special of The Vietnam War and share in facilitated discussion with Alaska Humanities Forum.

 The Vietnam War, a documentary series by Ken Burns and Lynn Novick, airs on Alaska Public Media TV this fall.
 Ten years in the making, this immersive, multi-faceted narrative features personal testimony from many perspectives.
 This is the epic story of the Vietnam War as it has never before been told on film.